-The original Construction Code Supplement was created and adopted by community leaders and Building Code Officials in Coastal Alabama, in partnership with Smart Home America, after being impacted by both Hurricanes Ivan and Katrina in back to back years.
-The Inland Construction Code Supplement was created after the release of the FORTIFIED HomeTM High Wind standard.
+The original Coastal Construction Code Supplement was created and adopted by community leaders and Building Code Officials in Coastal Alabama, together with Smart Home America, after being impacted by both Hurricanes Ivan and Katrina during back-to-back years.
+The Construction Code Supplement was created after the FORTIFIED HomeTM High Wind standard was released in 2015.

-The purpose of the Inland Code Supplement is to increase community resilience and reduce future damage from hurricanes, high winds, hail, and even tornadoes.
-Adoption has many benefits including; reduction of losses during severe weather events, significantly reduced damage, and lowered insurance costs.
-A recent study shows that a FORTIFIED HomeTM designation increasing the resale value of a property.
+The Construction Code Supplement aims to increase community resilience and reduce future damage from high winds, hail, and even low-level tornadoes.
+Adoption has many benefits, including reducing losses during severe weather events and lowering insurance costs.
+A recent study shows that a FORTIFIED HomeTM designation increases the resale value of a property.
 Additional benefits from using and enforcing this supplemental code are increased numbers of FORTIFIED HomeTM designations and reduced storm debris cleanup costs.

-Adoption of the Code Supplement closes the gap between existing "I Codes®" and the Insurance Institute for Business and Home Safety's (IBHS) FORTIFIED HomeTM Technical Standards.
+Adopting the Code Supplement closes the gap between existing I Codes®1 and the Insurance Institute for Business and Home Safety's (IBHS) FORTIFIED HomeTM Technical Standards.
 The Code Supplement is meant to be adopted and enforced in addition to local building codes.
 IBHS provides technical input to keep the Code Supplement current.
 The Supplement is based on the latest research and testing conducted at the IBHS Research Center and in the field.
-To connect with communities enforcing this supplemental code, please contact us 1.855.742.7233 or info@smarthomeamerica.org.
+To connect with communities enforcing this supplemental code, please contact us at 1.855.742.7233 or info@smarthomeamerica.org.

-Additionally, Smart Home America strongly advises the adoption of the 2018 IRC/IBC flood-resistant construction standards.
+Additionally, Smart Home America strongly advises adopting the most current IRC/IBC flood-resistant construction standards.
 Flooding is one of the most devastating and shared hazards facing communities today.
 By incorporating added steps to mitigate against wind and flood hazards, the durability and strength of homes can be increased while bolstering the safety of residents.

-NOTE: By adopting this Supplemental Code, municipalities and jurisdictions recognize that individual homes built, re-roofed or otherwise permitted under this code will be constructed to code-plus standards but will not be designated as a FORTIFIED HomeTM.
-To be identified as a FORTIFIED Home and issued a Designation Certificate, a homeowner, or the builder, must voluntarily contract the services of a Certified FORTIFIED Evaluator.
-They are the only professional able to inspect and collect relevant documentation confirming that a home meets all the requirements of the IBHS FORTIFIED HomeTM Hurricane program
+PLEASE NOTE: By adopting this Supplemental Code, municipalities and jurisdictions recognize that individual homes built, re-roofed, or otherwise permitted under this code will be constructed to beyond-code standards but will not be designated as a FORTIFIED HomeTM.
+To be identified as a FORTIFIED Home and issued a Designation Certificate, a homeowner, or the builder, must voluntarily contract the services of a Certified FORTIFIED EvaluatorTM.
+They will inspect and collect relevant documentation confirming that a home meets all the IBHS FORTIFIED HomeTM High Wind standard requirements.

-This public resource is maintained by Smart Home America and is available at:
+This public resource is maintained by Smart Home America and is available at: SmartHomeAmerica.org/resources/details/code-supplement

-SmartHomeAmerica.org/resources/details/code-supplement

 &lt;sup>1 The International Code Council (ICC) develops and mains the International Codes®, or I-Codes®.
-They provide minimum safeguards for people at home, at school and in the workplace.
+They provide minimum safeguards for people at home, at school, and in the workplace.
 The I-Codes are a complete set of comprehensive, coordinated building safety and fire prevention codes. www.ICCsafe.org